-Over the following subsections, it's important to keep these gaps in mind.
-Understanding where current efforts fall short is crucial for identifying areas that require urgent attention and for developing more robust, comprehensive approaches to DER cybersecurity for governments and industry bodies as the sector moves forward.
+Over these sub-sections, it's important to keep the above-mentioned gaps in mind.
+Understanding where current efforts fall short is crucial for identifying areas that require urgent attention and for developing more robust, comprehensive approaches to DFA cybersecurity for governments and industry bodies as the sector moves forward.

-5.1 Acts and Legislation
+3.1 Acts and Legislation